Ethan23p/agent-dashboard/_context/project_contents.md

     The `fast.run()` context manager in cli.py will discover any agents defined in this file.
     """
-    # We don't need any logic here anymore.
     pass

 ```

 --- END OF FILE agent.py ---